eugenesvk/bypass-paywalls-chrome-clean/README.md

 Please read the following instructions and share your results for a quicker process.
 Remember to check the [previous requests](https://bitbucket.org/magnolia1234/bypass-paywalls-firefox-clean/issues) before asking for a new website.
 1. Visit an article on the site you want to bypass the paywall for and copy the article title.
-2. Open up a new incognito window (Ctrl+Shift+N) and paste the article title into Google.
+2. Open up a new incognito window (Ctrl+Shift+P) and paste the article title into Google.
 3. Click on the same article from the Google search results page.
 Or you can:
-4. Disable javascript on the website by clicking the button right icon </> on the uBlock panel.
+4. Disable javascript on the website by clicking the button right icon </> on the uBlock Origin panel.
 5. Refresh the page.

 ### Add custom site
 Add your own custom site (also for testing).
 Check 'Options'-link in popup-menu and go to custom sites.
+Make sure the (new) site is checked under Options.
-By default sites' cookies are removed after page loads (to bypass article limit).
+By default sites' cookies/local storage are removed after page loads (to bypass article limit).
 Also you can enable Googlebot user-agent or disable Javascript for (sub)domain(s)/external sources.

 ### Troubleshooting
-* This add-on works best alongside [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).
+* This add-on works best alongside the adblocker [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).
 * If a site doesn't work try turning off uBlock and refreshing.
+* Make sure the (new) site is checked under Options.
+* You will be logged out for most of the sites you have checked.
 * If you live in the EU, also consider installing the extension [I don't care about cookies](https://addons.mozilla.org/en-US/firefox/addon/i-dont-care-about-cookies) in order to remove cookie warnings.
-* Make sure the (new) site is checked under Options.

 ### Changelog-releases
 * Visit the [changelog page](https://bitbucket.org/magnolia1234/bypass-paywalls-firefox-clean/src/master/changelog.txt).